jensenr30/fractile/README.md

-DataPlotter
+Fractile
 ===========

-This program uses SDL to graph data in a simple and lightweight manor.
+This program uses SDL to generate custom fractals in a simple and (hopefully) lightweight manor.